Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-After the substitution, the repeated removal and commutation of gates from \autoref{subsec-repeated-removing-and-commutation_of_gates} is executed again to simplify the circuit.
-Following, Pytket's \texttt{SquashTK1} pass is applied, which converts every sequence of single qubit gates to exactly one \gate{TK1} gate.
-Applying these substitutions on the example from \autoref{fig-example-1} results in the circuit shown in \autoref{fig-example-2-squash-tk1}. \\ For either approach used, the gates in $C$ are subsequently transformed to the gates in the set $\left\{ \gate{Rx}, \gate{Rz}, \gate{ZZ} \right\}$.
-This process is called \textit{rebasing}.
-The transformation is executed using Pytket's \texttt{RebaseCustom} pass.
-We found smaller gate counts when excluding the \gate{Ry} gate, thus we excluded \gate{Ry} from the set.
-Because the circuit $C$ can contain two-qubit gates which are not \gate{ZZ} gates when using the second approach described above, the rebasing first substitutes all two-qubit gates not being \gate{ZZ} gates to sequences of \gate{TK1} and \gate{CNOT} gates and subsequently rebases the \gate{TK1} gates by the definition from \eqref{eq-tk1-decomp} and the \gate{CNOT} gates to
+Regardless of the approach used, the gates in $\mathcal{G}$ are then transformed into the gates in the set $\left\{ \gate{Rx}, \gate{Rz}, \gate{ZZ} \right\}$.
+This process is called \emph{rebasing}.
+For this transformation we use Pytket's \texttt{RebaseCustom} pass.
+We found smaller gate counts when excluding the \gate{Ry} gate, so we excluded \gate{Ry} from the set.
+Since $\mathcal{G}$ may contain two-qubit gates which are not \gate{ZZ} gates when using the approach with Pytket's \texttt{SquashTK1} pass, the rebasing first replaces all two-qubit gates which are not \gate{ZZ} gates with sequences of \gate{TK1} and \gate{CNOT} gates.
+Then the rebasing replaces the \gate{TK1} gates with the definition in \eqref{eq-tk1-decomp} and the \gate{CNOT} gates with